survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

 We are still missing some basic functionality such as editing and removing lanes.
-We are going to reuse the functionality we used with `Note` so let’s rename it to `Editable.jsx` and tweak the code a bit to make it generic:
+We are going to reuse the functionality we used with `Note`, so let's rename it to `Editable.jsx` and tweak the code a bit to make it generic:

 **app/components/Editable.jsx**